Postgraduate Course: Qualitative Methodologies in Psychological Research (PSYL11072)

 - write a research proposal for a qualitative research project

-- have a basic practical understanding of how to do discursive psychology, conversation analysis, and discourse analysis
+- have a practical understanding of how to do discursive psychology

-- understand the underlying rationale and process of interpretative phenomenological analysis (IPA)
+- understand the underlying rationale and process of thematic and interpretative phenomenological analysis (IPA)

 |Willig, C. (2013).
 Introducing Qualitative Research in Psychology, 3rd edition, Buckingham: Open University Press.|

 Forrester, M.A.
 (Ed.)
 (2010).
 Doing Qualitative Research In Psychology: A Practical Guide.
 Sage: London, England.